Can Vegetarians Eat Sushi? Best Vegetarian Nigiri Recipes

 Vegetarian Nigiri

-Crafting vegetarian nigiri – a blend of artistry and taste.
+Crafting Vegetarian Nigiri – a blend of artistry and taste.

 1. What is the difference between sushi and nigiri?